M1meer/terra-rpc-loadbalancing-env/README.md

 ## Usage

-Scripts are provided to run each role against pre-set host group targets based on the diagram here.
+Scripts are provided to run each role against a pre-set host group target, based on the diagram below.
 These can be changed based on need.
 Hosts and groups are defined in ```inventory.yml```, pulling addressing information from ```group_vars/all.yml```

 ## Caveats